 Another turmeric health benefit is helping in restraining insulin levels.
-Generally, having blood sugar fluctuations usually causes a number of strains on the body.
+Generally, having blood sugar fluctuations usually causes several strains on the body.

 One of these abnormal body issues is diabetes which turmeric may be able to treat.
 Turmeric can stimulate the release of insulin.
 This will assist in the storage of glucose and help ease diabetic symptoms.

-By stabilizing the levels of glucose in a person’s body (as a healthy metabolism should), research has shown that turmeric has the ability to mitigate one of the most hard-hitting complications that come with diabetes.
+By stabilizing the levels of glucose in a person’s body (as a healthy metabolism should), research has shown that turmeric can mitigate one of the most hard-hitting complications that come with diabetes.